RigacciOrg/photo-reframe-slideshow/README.md

 was defined for the current image (thus that image will not be displayed in slideshow).
-A **yellow** border means that a geometry was defined, but you moved the image into the frame, so you need to press Return to update its value.
+A **yellow** border means that a geometry was defined, but you moved the image into the frame, so you need to press Return again to update its value.

 At the end of your work, press the **S** key to save the playlist with the update geometries.